This post contains affiliate links for your convenience. View our full disclosure policy here.

 My daughter is old enough now to laugh about her watermelon rind story, but she still loves sweet juicy fruit when it’s in season.
 I hope you enjoy some this summer too!

-Ready to grab our FREE Watermelon Seed Sight Word Tracing Activity?
-Click on the large yellow button at the end of this post!
+Ready to grab our free Watermelon Seed Sight Word Tracing Activity?
+Click on the large, yellow download button at the end of the post!